Greenhouse gas emissions by China: Energy Conservation Law (2007)

 The aim of this law was to strengthen energy conservation, especially for key energy-using institutions, as well as to encourage energy efficiency and energy-saving technology.
 The legislation allowed the government to promote and facilitate the use of renewable energy in a variety of applications.

+Policy measures in advance of 2008 Beijing Olympics

+Domestic and international pressure prompted policy responses to reduce China's emissions in advance of the 2008 Beijing Olympics.
+Policy measures enacted by China's central government included closing more than 1,100 factories in the metropolitan area, banning trucks in Beijing, and restricting passenger vehicle usage to alternate days.

 Renewable Energy Act (2009)

 This Act outlines the responsibilities of the government, businesses, and other users in the production and use of renewable energy.
 It includes policies and targets relating to mandatory grid connectivity, market control legislation, differentiated pricing, special funds, and tax reliefs, as well as a target of 15 percent renewable energy by 2020.

 12th Five-Year Plan (2011-2015)

 The 12th Five-Year Plan sought to make domestic consumption and development more economically equitable and environmentally friendly.
 It also shifted the economy's focus away from heavy industry and resource-intensive manufacturing and into a more consumer-driven, resource-efficient economy.